hyryel/com.unity.multiplayer.docs/mppm/about.md

 ### Authoring

-Virtual Players have restricted authoring capabilities because they're intended as a vehicle to open multiple project runtimes, not provide a multi-editor authoring workflow.
-You should use the Main Editor to make changes and the Virtual Players to test multiplayer functionality.
+You can't create or change the properties of GameObjects in a Virtual Player.
+Instead, use the Main Editor to make changes and a Virtual Player to test multiplayer functionality.
+Any changes you make in Play Mode in the Main Editor reset when you exit Play Mode.

 :::note
 You can't access any Main Editor functionality from Virtual Players.